 SCHOLARSHIPS FOR STUDY ABROAD AND E-BROAD

-In the last two years alone, King’s College students have received more than $120,000 in scholarships for study abroad!
+In the couple of years pre-covid, King’s College students received more than $120,000 in scholarships for study abroad!
 Do not let a perceived lack of funding stop you from exploring study abroad.
 We are here to help you to better understand how your financial aid package applies to study abroad and to coach you through applying for scholarships at the local and national levels.

-The Fund for Education Abroad – applications due online in the period November 16, 2020-January 20, 2021 for travel summer 2021, fall 2021, spring 2022.
+The Fund for Education Abroad – applications due online in the period mid-November 2021-mid-January, 2022 for travel summer 2022, fall 2022 and spring 2023.
 FEA offers MANY scholarships – e.g., one just for college athletes.
 FEA prefers groups under-represented in study abroad (minority, first generation, athletes, LGBTQ, etc.), financial need, and studying in a non-English speaking setting.
 But you need not have all of these characteristics to apply.
 Four weeks minimum travel length.

-The Gilman Scholarship – applications due online in early March 2021 for travel in summer 2021, fall 2021, or spring 2021.
+The Gilman Scholarship – applications due online March 1, 2022 for travel in summer 2022, fall 2022, academic year 2022-2023, and Spring 2023.
 Must be eligible for Pell Grant to apply.
+Restated: If you receive a Pell grant you should apply!
+Approximately 1 in 3 students receives an award.
 Prefers financial need, unusual destinations, and under-represented students.

 PROGRAM-RELATED AID AND ASSISTANCE

 Study Abroad organizations often offer their own need-based scholarships to students.
 You would apply for these scholarships at the time of program application.
 Check out these programs’ scholarships: